 Eco-friendly building and vertical gardens

-“In many countries, short-term approaches have prioritized economic development over the environment.
+Change of perspective“In many countries, short-term approaches have prioritised economic development over the environment.
 A change of mentality was needed”, according to Masagos Zulkifli, Minister for the Environment and Water Resources of Singapore.
-“Our approach has been to build a habitable and sustainable city through a pragmatic policy, based on solid economic and scientific principles, a long-term planning approach and the effective implementation and capacity to gain the support of the people for the public interest.”
+“Our approach has been to build a habitable and sustainable city through a pragmatic policy, based on solid economic and scientific principles, a long-term planning approach and the effective implementation and capacity to gain the support of the people for the public interest.

 Many of his measures, such as the integration of sustainable infrastructures and increasing green spaces in the city, may help to achieve various UN Sustainable Development Goals.
 For example, reducing cities’ negative environmental impact per capita: the presence of trees and green areas contributes to the reduction of carbon dioxide emissions into the atmosphere and the effects of the urban heat island.